sarimurrab/Url-Shortner/README.md

 # Url-Shortner:
-## This is project named "Url-Shortner" is created in Flask.
+## This project named "Url-Shortner" is created in Flask.